 Strategies for Creating Inclusive and Accessible Classroom and Course Materials

-This is a hands-on workshop on creating accessible digital instructional materials.
+Join us for a demonstration and discussion on how to create accessible digital instructional materials.
 The workshop will include how to ensure all your “print” materials are accessible (textbooks, handouts, PDF files, PowerPoint, etc.) as well as ensure your audio or video files include captions and/or transcripts as needed.
 We will discuss where to source accessible content as well as what resources and tools are available on campus to create your own accessible course materials.

 Accessibility vs. Accommodations: